A Procrastinators Guide to Planning and Organizing

 The next time you are in “organization mode”, calculate how long it takes for your home to be in tip-top shape.
 Then, imagine how great it would be to spend those precious minutes doing something else.

-When you start organizing daily like I do, you’ll end up having quite a bit of free time, which is what planning and organizing is all about!
+When you start organizing daily like I do, you’ll end up having quite a bit of free time, which is what planning and organizing is all about.

-Ask for Help
+Ask for Support

 It takes a lot of work keep your home looking beautiful.
 I envy the person who can do it all without falling apart in exhaustion.